pkucmus/EVA/docs/getting_started.md

 ## How to pick your parts?

-I understand there are lots of parts and that maybe misleading but it really boils down to a few decisions that you probably made at this point.
+I understand there are lots of parts and that maybe confusing but it really boils down to a few decisions that you probably made at this point.

 ### Front - Extruders